roryeiffe/drink-shop-project/README.md

 # HELP!
 The developers forgot to document and test this application!
 Please make sure to read through the following instructions thoroughly. **NOTE** One of them is to replace the documentation of this `README.md` file.
+Return to the `main` branch on GitHub to keep these instructions after replacing the contents of this markdown.

 ## Instructions